 - Use antibacterial gels or hand sanitizers that are now available in most public places, including bathrooms.
 They can also be purchased at most groceries, pharmacies, and supermarkets and can be carried around for quick and easy use.

-If you're infected with the norovirus (or if your child is), stay home from work or school, as it's easy for others to become infected if they live or work in your environment.
+If you're infected with the norovirus (or if your child is), stay home from work, daycare or school, as it's easy for others to become infected if they live or work in your environment.
+Infected people should also not prepare foods while they are sick, and for 3 days afterwards to help reduce the risk of spreading the virus.

 It's best not to eat anything on the first day of a gastroenteritis infection, as you will likely vomit any food that you eat.
 Just drink water or other clear fluids or, if you can't tolerate that, suck on chips of ice.
 When you're feeling slightly better, you may be able to tolerate thin soup.

-If you're feeling better the next day, add bananas, soup, crackers, rice, and oatmeal.
-Keep the diet soft and bland until you're back to normal.
+If you're feeling better the next day, add bland, soft foods such as bananas, soup, crackers, rice, and oatmeal.
+Smaller meals may also be better tolerated until you're back to normal.

 The following are important tips for preventing food poisoning: